RetroDECK/ES-DE/THEMES-DEV.md

 The help system is a special element that displays a context-sensitive list of actions the user can take at any time.
 You should try and keep the position constant throughout every screen.
 Keep in mind the "default" settings (including position) are used whenever the user opens a menu.

+## Example theme sets

-To see some examples of EmulationStation themes, the following resources are recommended:
+To see some example EmulationStation themes, the following resources are recommended:

 https://aloshi.com/emulationstation#themes